useronetestgitcollab/TestCollabRepo/README.md

 Testing git pull --rebase.

+This commit will be kept local for now.
+The other user will make a commit that's going to be pushed to remote.
+Once we run git pull --rebase we should see the rebase action.

 This commit will be pushed to remote.
 The other user, who has a commit that's not pushed to remote, will run git pull --rebase.
 We should see a rebase happening afterwards.